saumyagshah/scalingGPs/README.md

-# Scaling Up Gaussian Processes
+# Scaling Up Gaussian Processes and Learning Kernels from Data for Gaussian Processes

 **The detailed Project Report can be viewed in CS698X_ProjectReport.pdf**